Stability of universal properties against perturbations of the Markov Chain Monte Carlo algorithm: Conclusions

 Another possibility for further studies is the characterization of the critical behavior emerging when the perturbation changes the universality class of the transition.
 We could identify only one case in which this happens, i.~e. the single cluster update with a very large truncation error, but large scaling corrections prevented us from characterizing the critical properties in this case.
 In particular we have no hints if the critical behavior observed corresponds to an already known universality class or to something new.

-For classical simulations performed on standard CPUs the topic investigated in this work is probably important mainly from the theoretical point of view, but it can be of more direct practical relevance in the context of quantum algorithms, or even to speed-up simulations using low-accuracy hardware.
+For classical simulations performed on standard CPUs the topic investigated in this work is probably important mainly from the theoretical point of view, but it can be of direct practical relevance in the context of quantum algorithms, and for simulations performed using low-accuracy hardware or surrogate energy functions.

 \acknowledgments

 It is a pleasure to thank Francesco Grotto and Silvia Morlacchi for useful discussions.
 C.B. acknowledge support from the project PRIN 2022 ``Emerging gauge theories: critical properties and quantum dynamics'' (20227JZKWP).
 This study was carried out within the National Centre on HPC, Big Data and Quantum Computing - SPOKE 10 (Quantum Computing) and received funding from the European Union Next-GenerationEU - National Recovery and Resilience Plan (NRRP) -- MISSION 4 COMPONENT 2, INVESTMENT N. 1.4 -- CUP N. I53C22000690001.
 Numerical simulations have been performed on the CSN4 cluster of the Scientific Computing Center at INFN-PISA.